-- Before leaving the office, get a picture of the site characteristics and location. - Determine whether you need to be carrying out a first or secondpriority inspection and get answers to any questions you might have.

-Let someone in the office know your work plans and location, preferably your supervisor.
+- Before leaving the office, get a picture of the site characteristics and location. - Determine whether you need to be carrying out a first or secondpriority inspection and get answers to any questions you might have. - Let someone in the office know your work plans and location, preferably your supervisor.

 Property inspections can be a slow and demanding process.
-Thick vegetation, steep slopes, unmarked property lines and bad weather all conspire to make the going challenging.
+Thick vegetation, steep slopes, unmarked property lines and bad weather all conspire to make the inspection process challenging.

-- Use aerial photos to identify your location by looking for identifiable structures or rooflines. - Walk the property line and document all property markers and liability trees. - Look for and document with pictures any encroachments, dumping, vegetation removal and tree cutting.
-Identify the location on the map. - If homeless camps or other illegal activities are discovered, notify the proper authorities for removal.
+- Use aerial photos to identify your location by looking for identifiable structures or rooflines. - Inspect the property line and document all property markers and liability trees. - Look for and document with pictures any encroachments, dumping, vegetation removal and unauthorized tree cutting.
+Identify the location on the map.
+The use of a GIS geodatabase through a mobile collection application will help streamline this process. - If unlawful camps or other illegal activities are discovered, notify the proper authorities for removal.